 Kirsten Dunst as Penny?
 Brad Pitt as Russell?
-It almost happened 20 years ago.
+Those things almost happened.

 In 2000, the movie opened at the beginning of Oscar season and proceeded to soothe classic rock fans while becoming a formidable awards presence.
 Almost Famous would go on to win Best Original Screenplay at the Academy Awards and it would make a star of Kate Hudson, Goldie Hawn's 21-year-old daughter who just started acting herself two years previously.

 But the story of Almost Famous is much more interesting than showy awards.
 Crowe wrote most of his script based on his own experiences at Rolling Stone and the real stories are even better than what's in the movie.
-Twenty years later, here are 20 things you never knew about Almost Famous:
+More than twenty years later, here are 20 things you never knew about Almost Famous:

 1. Crowe, who skipped kindergarten and two grades in elementary school, was a 13-year-old high school sophomore in San Diego when he first started writing music reviews.

 2. Crowe ambitiously began a correspondence with "America's Greatest Rock Critic" Lester Bangs (played by Philip Seymour Hoffman in the film) and met Rolling Stone editor Ben Fong Torres on a trip to Los Angeles.